Photography Life

 Nikon 18-55mm AF-P vs Nikon 18-55mm AF-S VR II

-The one generation older iteration of this lens has almost identical design, yet displays a bit different curve of sharpness.
+The one-generation older iteration of this lens has an almost identical design yet displays a bit different curve of sharpness.
 The older AF-S version is better at 18mm wide open at f/3.5, both in the center and in the mid-range.
-Only the corners are equally sharp (or rather soft), AF-P has much more controlled aberration.
-The same holds for f/5.6 (at 18mm), the older generation lens is still a tad better.
-At f/8 I would call it a draw (AF-P has again better corners), which also holds true for smaller apertures.
+Only the corners are equally sharp (or relatively soft), AF-P has much more controlled aberration.
+The same holds for f/5.6 (at 18mm); the older generation lens is still a tad better.
+At f/8, I would call it a draw (AF-P has better corners again), which also holds true for smaller apertures.
 The older generation is also a bit sharper in the center at 24mm at f/5.6, but the situation changes at 35 and 55mm, where the AF-P version is better at all aperture values throughout the frame.
-In general, the AF-S has quite weak corners and suffers earlier from diffraction, there is also quite a noticeable amount of chromatic aberration.
-Only at the same values, the peak sharpness comes earlier (wider open) than with AF-P version.
+In general, the AF-S has quite weak corners and suffers earlier from diffraction; there is also a pretty noticeable amount of chromatic aberration.
+Only at the same values the peak sharpness comes earlier (wider open) than with AF-P version.

 Nikon 18-55mm AF-P vs Nikon 18-140mm AF-S VR

-This is a much larger zoom and hence one could expect a bit worse resolution values, at least at some focal lengths.
-In general, this zoom is known for a very strong performance at 18mm even wide open (with rather weak corners though), and then with a deteriorating tendency at longer focal lengths.
+This is a much larger zoom; hence, one could expect a bit worse resolution values, at least at some focal lengths.
+In general, this zoom is known for a solid performance at 18mm, even wide open (with rather weak corners, though), and then with a deteriorating tendency at longer focal lengths.
 My copy of this lens displayed, however, a bit different behavior.
-The corners indeed proved to be soft until f/8, but even the central sharpness was not nearly close to Nikkor 18-55mm AF-P (or AF-S) lenses at 18mm.
-Surprisingly, the best result I could achieve with the 18-140mm lens was at 55mm – here I was expecting the smaller AF-P zoom to lead.
-So in general, the level of sharpness was with some rare exceptions worse (with chromatic aberration comparable to the AF-S version of the 18-55mm).
+The corners proved soft until f/8, but even the central sharpness was not nearly close to Nikkor 18-55mm AF-P (or AF-S) lenses at 18mm.
+Surprisingly, the best result I could achieve with the 18-140mm lens was at 55mm – here, I was expecting the smaller AF-P zoom to lead.
+So, in general, the level of sharpness was, with some rare exceptions, worse (with chromatic aberration comparable to the AF-S version of the 18-55mm).

 17_Kanary_170919_151